pgilad/vim-skeletons/README.md

 ### SkeletonsReload

-If make any changes after load to the skeletons directory or file, you can reload the skeletons via `:SkeletonsReload`.
+If make any changes to the skeletons directory or files you can reload them via `:SkeletonsReload`.

 ## License

-MIT License 2014 (©) Gilad Peleg
+MIT License 2014 ©Gilad Peleg